Golden Lion (novel)

 Golden Lion is a 2015 novel by Wilbur Smith and Giles Kristian.
 It is part of the Courtney series of novels.

-It was the first of sixteen novels Smith did with a co-writer.
+It was the first of sixteen novels Smith published with a co-writer.

 Smith says he sketched out the storyline and characters but another person wrote it.
 He said, "I have a particular way of writing, and they have their way.
 I take their sentences or chapters and I put the Wilbur Smith gloss on them...
 It's spelled m...a...g...i...c.
 Magic!
 Everyone has their own magic and I have my particular magic that I have developed very carefully over the past 50 years."